rmetzler/bliki/wiki/dev/merging-structural-changes.md

 Interestingly, there are tools which get this merge scenario right: the diagram above shows how [Mercurial](http://www.selenic.com/mercurial/) handles the same two tests.
-Since its changeset language does include an "object moved" primitive, it's able to take a content change for `dir-a/file` and apply it to `dir-b/file` if appropriate.
+Since its changeset language does include an “object moved” primitive, it's able to take a content change for `dir-a/file` and apply it to `dir-b/file` if appropriate.

 ## Git